origamitower/folktale/docs/source/en/data/task/task.md

 A computation is required.
 For task, this is a function that receives one argument, the resolver, and does some work that may be asynchronous.
 Once done, the computation uses the resolver to `resolve()` a task succesfully, or `reject()` it with an error.

-Asynchronous computations that allocate some external resource (for example, starting an HTTP request) can return a handler for those resources and define a cleanup function.
+Asynchronous computations that allocate some external resource (for example, starting an HTTP request) can provide a cleanup function.
 The `cleanup` function will be called with the resources returned, and will have the chance of disposing of them properly once the Task is finished, either properly, as a success or rejection, or eagerly, as a cancellation.

-Optionally, a Task may define an `onCancelled` function that will be called if the Task is cancelled, before the cleanup.
+Optionally, a Task may provide an `onCancelled` function that will be called if the Task is cancelled, before the cleanup.

 ## Example::